calmh/clonehub/README.md

 clonehub
 ========

-Keep a local mirror of all public GitHub repositories
+Keep a local mirror of all your (or someone elses) public GitHub repositories.

 Usage
 -----